vmware/vcf-security-and-compliance-guidelines/security-configuration-hardening-guide/vsphere/8.0/Tools/README.md

 This will return the lines that require further checking, labeled with `[FAIL]`.

 Characters like brackets ([ or ]) are special characters to PowerShell and require "escaping" or making the shell understand not to interpret them.
 The backslash (\) is what does that.
 The vertical pipe (|) symbol in the pattern means "or."
-A tremendous use of modern Large Language Model (LLM) AIs is to ask them for help constructing patterns such as these.
+Large language models can help construct patterns such as these.
 For instance, a statement like "Please give me the correct pattern for use with Select-String in PowerShell to find lines that contain [INFO], [PASS], and [FAIL]" will return a useful example.

 ### Step 6: Remediate